Driving in Europe after Brexit: what do I need and have the rules changed?

 Can I tow a trailer in Europe after Brexit?

-Will expats be affected when driving abroad?
+Are expats affected when driving in Europe?

 If you would like any more information about any of the topics above, read the Government's guidance to driving in Europe after Brexit.